LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 ~~~~~~~~~~~~~~~~~

 Some Prolog systems provide a mechanism for defining file search paths
-(this mechanism works differently from Logtalk own suport for defining
+(this mechanism works differently from Logtalk own support for defining
 library path aliases).
 When porting Prolog code that defines file search
 paths, e.g. for finding module libraries, it often helps to load the
 pristine Prolog application before attempting to compile its source files